 For safety's sake, it's important to have your vehicle inspected as quickly as possible when you notice any of the above symptoms.
 Call 01384 885006, speak to Paddy or Pete to arrange a check.

 Everyone knows that your braking system is what stops your car safely.
-At My Garage we know how important the regular inspection and maintenance of your brakes can be.
+At My Garage in Stourbridge, West Midlands we know how important the regular inspection and maintenance of your brakes can be.

 Today’s vehicle braking systems involve many different components working together to help you to stop and manoeuvre your vehicle in a controlled manner.
 The key components of your vehicle braking system include a master cylinder, servo, brake callipers, brake fluid and cylinders, disks, drums, pads and shoes.
 All the components are linked by a series of brake hoses and brake pipes containing brake fluid, so when you press your brake pedal the vehicle slows down and stops.
 The rate at which your brakes reduce the vehicle speed is determined by the amount and duration of foot pressure is applied to your brake pedal, and of course your braking system's condition.